 This page contains photographs of murals attributed to Bobby McNamara aka Rogue-One who has shared credits on many murals in Glasgow with his pal Danny McDermott aka EJEK, apologies if I get it wrong (please let me know of any errors).

-Rogue-One is a prolific street artist from Glasgow in Scotland who has been spraypainting for over 20 years.
-His range of work covers many large scale murals, and canvases using a variety of medium.
+Rogue-One is a prolific street artist from Glasgow in Scotland who has been spray painting for over 20 years.
+His range of work covers many large-scale murals, and canvases using a variety of mediums.
 He’s now rated as one of the most famous and talented street artists in Europe.

 Travellers on the Clockwork Orange are presented with a great set of Rogue-One’s work Cowcaddens Station, in the shape of his ‘Hand Shadow Puppets’ in the underpass at the station, I wish I had seen this when my sons were younger, I always wanted to create those shapes.